 Names: The genus name Sanguinaria, comes from the Latin sanguis meaning 'blood', as in the color of the sap of the Bloodroot's root.
 An old common name was “red paccoon”; “paccoon” from the Indian word “pak” referring to blood and thus referring to plants like this that were useful in producing dyes.
 The species name, canadensis, means 'of Canada'.
 The author name for the plant classification, 'L.', refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: None - S. canadensis is the sole member of the genus in North America and is not confusing with any other plant.

 Above and Below: The Bloodroots of early spring with their single leaf, paler color on the underside, curled around the reddish flowering scape, make the plant uniquely recognizable.

 Below: - 2nd photo - Some of the uncommon double flower Bloodroots that appeared near the path from the Front Gate to the Shelter as recently as 2000.
 Former Curator Martha Crone was quite fond of these and sent examples to several friends in Iowa and Minnesota.

 Below: The underside of the leaf shows the intricate palmate veining.
-In the 2nd photo, the numerous stamens rise from the base of the corolla around the pale green 2-carpellate pistil whose yellow 2-lobed stigma is shown in the photo below.
+In the 2nd photo, the numerous stamens rise from the base of the corolla around the pale green 2-carpellate ovary whose yellow 2-lobed stigma is shown in the photo below.

 Below: The two sepals are a darker color, almost as long as the petals, but fall away before the flower opens.